bartekp-i/Digital_Pressure_Sensor/README.md

 ## Introduction

-This repository hosts the hardware, firmware, and software for a high-precision **Digital Pressure Sensor** designed for laboratory, industrial, and hobbyist applications.
+This repository will host the hardware, firmware, and software for a high-precision **Digital Pressure Sensor** designed for laboratory, industrial, and hobbyist applications.
 The system combines analog signal conditioning, 16-bit resolution analog-to-digital conversion (ADC), and a Raspberry Pi RP2040 microcontroller to deliver accurate pressure measurements in real time.
 The device supports dual power inputs (USB-C and DC jack), configurable measurement ranges (2-bar and 10-bar modes), and a user-friendly OLED interface for data visualization.
 ---

 ## Components and Functions